How To Invest In Real Estate: 5 Simple Ways

 It is important to note that significant capital is required for such renovations and for maintenance of the property.
 Also for regular maintenance and upkeep, you might need to hire a property manager, unless you're willing to be the sole manager of the property.

-Here are some pros and cons to consider for this option.
+Here are some pros and cons to consider for this investment strategy.

-- If taken care of, the property will appreciate in value, providing investors with potential capital gains.
+- If well taken care of, the investment property may appreciate in value, providing investors with potential capital gains.

 2. Real Estate Investment Groups (REIGs)

 A REIT (Real Estate Investment Trust) is a company or corporation that owns and operates income-producing real estate properties.
 REITs operate like mutual funds in that they pool money from multiple investors to buy and operate income generating real estate.
 Commercial real estate owned by REITS may include malls, apartment blocks, hotels and office buildings.

 Just like normal stocks, REITs are bought and sold on the major exchanges.
 As a result, individual investors are able to earn dividends from real estate without having to buy or directly manage any property physically.